 We have eight Designated Safeguarding Persons at St Lawrence College.
-In the Senior School the Designated Safeguarding Lead (DSL) is Mr Tom Moulton (Senior School Deputy Head, Pastoral) and four Deputy Designated Safeguarding Leads (DDSLs): Mrs Elle Matthews, Mr Adam Gunn, Ms Amy Humphrys and Mr Tim Peters.
-In the Junior School the DSL is Mrs Ellen Rowe (Head of the Junior School) and the DSL within the EYFS is Mrs Sarah Peskett (The Foundation Stage and KS1 Co-ordinator).
-The DDSL is Mr Robin Perry (Deputy Head) The boarding DDSL in the Junior School is Mrs Linda Morgan.
+In the Senior School the Designated Safeguarding Lead (DSL) is Mr Tom Moulton (Senior School Deputy Head, Pastoral) and four Deputy Designated Safeguarding Leads (DDSLs): Mrs Elle Matthews, Mr Adam Gunn, Dr Kate Barwell and Mrs Georgina Owen.
+In the Junior School the DSL is Mrs Ellen Rowe (Head of the Junior School).
+The DDSL is Mr Robin Perry (Deputy Head).
+The boarding DDSL in the Junior School is Mrs Linda Morgan. the DDSL within the EYFS is Mrs Sarah Peskett (Head of Pre Prep).
+The EYFS DDSL is responsible for liaison with local statutory children's service agencies and with the LSP local safeguarding partners.
+All EYFS practitioners are alert to any issues of concern in the child's life at home or elsewhere.

 The Designated Safeguarding Lead is the first point of contact for parents, pupils, teaching and non-teaching staff and external agencies in all matters of child protection.
 The DSL co-ordinates the child protection procedures in the School and works with the HR manager to ensure an ongoing training programme for all school employees.
-The Designated Safeguarding Persons all receive appropriate training at least every two years.
+The Designated Safeguarding Lead and Deputy DSL all receive appropriate training at least every two years.

-The Designated Safeguarding Lead has the duty to recognise, respond, record and refer as appropriate.
+The DSL and DDSLs has the duty to recognise, respond, record and refer as appropriate.